smtrz/MovieDbApp/README.md

 - orientation independent

 # Further improvements
-- Adding paging 3 Library for pagination
+- Adding paging 3 Unit tests
-- Adding UI tests and further instrument tests for movie list
+- Adding UI tests using Espresso
+- moving the UI to jetpack compose and navigation component.

 ### Tech
 This app uses a number of open source projects Libraries and frameworks: